RajeevHejib/CV/README.md

 [Instagram:](https://github.com/RajeevHejib/instagram-challenge)

-A clone of Instagram developed using Ruby on Rails, PostgreSQL and Tested using Rspec and Capybara
+A clone of Instagram developed using Ruby on Rails, PostgreSQL and tested using Rspec and Capybara

 [ToDo:](https://github.com/RajeevHejib/todo_challenge)